sawaina/HypixelMultikeyAPI/README.md

 A  basic API wrapper for Hypixel, with typescript bindings - Up to date with the resources endpoint.
-(This does not include Skyblock as of this build.)
 Feel free to submit a PR.

-##Usage
+## Usage

 ```
 const { HypixelAPI } = require("./index.js");